mfkiwl/V-PMP-vliw/README.md

-# Very Long Instruction Word Packet Manipulator Processor
+# What is V-PMP?
+V-PMP stands for *Very Long Instrucion Word*-*Packet Manipulator Processor*.